ome/ome-contributing/OMEROdownloader.rst

 For example, try adding a `-g <group-name>` option to the `login` in some of the above workflows.
-One could even adjust the `-u` and `-w` options in the "download" shell alias, and adjust the options given to :command:`bin/omero login`, to have an administrator try to download data that a normal user has in a private group.
+One could even adjust the `-u` and `-w` options in the "download" shell alias, and adjust the options given to :command:`omero login`, to have an administrator try to download data that a normal user has in a private group.
 Try a couple of different types of download with the various `-f` options from the workflows to |c| that any kind of data can be fetched from any group